oracle/docker-images/OracleDatabase/GDD/samples/container-files/podman-container-files/podman-sharded-database-with-system-sharding.md

 - Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
 - Change /scratch/oradata/dbfiles/ORCL3CDB based on your environment.
 - By default, Oracle Globally Distributed Database setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID environment variable.
+- If you are planing to perform seed cloning to expedite the Oracle Globally Distributed Database setup using existing cold DB backup, you need to replace following `--name shard3 oracle/database-ext-sharding:23.26.0-ee` to `--name shard3 oracle/database-ext-sharding:23.26.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
   - In this case, `/scratch/oradata/dbfiles/ORCL3CDB` must contain the DB backup and it must not be zipped.
 E.g. `/scratch/oradata/dbfiles/ORCL3CDB/SEEDCDB` where `SEEDCDB` is the cold backup and contains datafiles and PDB.

 ```bash